Updated August 21, 2023

 Now go to the cell where we need to see the result and type the “=” sign.
 Now select cell A2 and divide it with GCD.
 And in GCD, select both cells A2 and B2.
 The same procedure follows for the second half of the syntax.
 Select cell B2 and divide with GCD.
 And in GCD, select both cells A2 and B2 separated by a comma (,) as shown below.

 Once we do that, press Enter to see the result, as shown below.

 As we can see above, the calculated Ratio is coming as 1:2.
 The Ratio calculated in example-1 and example-2 is practically half of the Ratio coming in example-3 but has the same significance in reality.
 Both values carry the same features.

 Not let’s understand the GCD function.
-GCD or Greatest Common Divisor in excel automatically finds the most outstanding value to divide it with the value present in the numerator.
-She is eventually giving the same result in methods used in example-1 and example-2.
+GCD, or Greatest Common Divisor in Excel, automatically finds the most outstanding value to divide it with the value in the numerator.
+She eventually gives the same result in methods used in example-1 and example-2.

 - The methods shown in all the examples are easy to use.

 - It is easy to understand the syntax and value entered.

 - We can modify the syntax as per our requirements.

 - If there are more than three values, it needs to be compared, and for that, we can use the same formula.

 Things to Remember

 - Make sure the concatenation is done correctly to avoid errors.

 - We can use the proper CONCATENATION formula instead of using & as a separator.

 - A value obtained in example-1 and two and example-3 seems different, but technically there is no difference in all the ratio values.

 This has been a guide to Calculate Ratio in Excel.
-Here we discuss how to calculate Ratio in Excel along with practical examples and a downloadable excel template.
+Here we discuss calculating Ratio in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –